Redesigning Campaign Creation from the Ground Up

 Line items

-Line items are like sub-campaigns that live within a campaign.
+Line items are sub-campaigns that live within a campaign.

-The core challenge became: how do I design an interface that elegantly presents multiple line items, each with its own complex configuration, within a single campaign creation flow?
+How do I design an interface that elegantly presents multiple line items, each with complex configuration, within a single creation flow?

 Old HAM Design

-The top tab layout worked for two or three line items but broke down quickly beyond that — tabs would wrap or truncate, and there was no clear way to add more.
-I moved to side navigation patterns, which gave each line item a dedicated row and made the hierarchy between campaign and line item much clearer.
+I moved to side navigation patterns.
+This took up screen real estate, but gave each line item a dedicated row and made the hierarchy between campaign and line item much clearer.

-After testing several side nav patterns with stakeholders — particularly those working directly with agency advertisers — I landed on an accordion approach.
-It solved the scalability problem while keeping the campaign-level context always visible.
-Users could collapse line items they weren't actively editing and expand the one they needed, reducing cognitive load without hiding anything.
+I tested several side nav patterns with internal stakeholders, particularly those who worked with advertisers directly, and I landed on an accordion approach.
+Users could collapse line items they weren't actively editing and expand the ones they needed in an accordion, reducing cognitive load.
+It solved the scalability problem while keeping the campaign creation navigation always visible.

 Line item rail final